Robots.txt Setup and Analysis: All You Need to Know

 Sitemap: https://website.com/sitemap.xml

-While the robots.txt file is primarily used to control the scanning of your website, the sitemap helps search engines understand the organization and hierarchy of your content.
+While the robots.txt file is primarily used to control the scanning of your website, the sitemap helps search engines understand your content’s organization and hierarchical structure.
 By including a link to your sitemap in the robots.txt file, you provide search engine crawlers with an easy way to locate and analyze the sitemap, leading to more efficient crawling and indexing of your website.
-So including a reference to your sitemap in the robots.txt file is not mandatory, but highly recommended.
+So it’s not mandatory but highly recommended to include a reference to your sitemap in the robots.txt file.

 How to сreate a robots.txt file

-A well-crafted robots.txt file serves as the foundation of technical SEO.
+A well-crafted robots.txt file serves as the foundation for technical SEO.

 Since the file has a .txt extension, any text editor that supports UTF-8 encoding will suffice.
 The simplest options are Notepad (Windows) or TextEdit (Mac).